| EXPANDING FRONTIERS

 president.
 I believe that these people and the other speakers will; give you a whole new dimension of the company and how it compares with

+our competition.
 In closing, I would like to tell you one

 of the few computer stories that I have run into.
 It has to do with an old